aminase/mediadrive/README.md

 # A quick start - Media Drive App

-In the project directory, you can run:
+In the project directory, you can hit

 npm start

-Runs the app in the development mode.
+command which makes app run in development mode.
 Open http://localhost:3000 to view it in the browser.